Italian Pasta Tariff 2026: The 107% Anti-Dumping Scare vs. Reality What Shoppers Need to Know

 Lesson 4: Grocery Prices Are Sticky

-Even though the pasta tariff got reduced, the general grocery inflation story continues.
+Even though the pasta tariff got reduced, general grocery inflation continues.
 Once prices go up, they rarely come back down.
-Italian pasta that was $3.99 before the whole tariff drama may settle in at $4.50-5.00 even with the lower final rates, because retailers tend to keep price increases rather than give them back.
+Italian pasta that was $3.99 before the whole drama may settle at $4.50-5.00 even with lower final rates.

 Practical Advice: Should You Stockpile Italian Pasta?